 dotnet build [<PROJECT>|<SOLUTION>] [-c|--configuration] [-f|--framework] [--force] [--interactive] [--no-dependencies] [--no-incremental] [--no-restore] [--nologo] [-o|--output] [-r|--runtime] [-v|--verbosity] [--version-suffix] dotnet build [-h|--help]

 dotnet build isn't ready to be transferred to another machine to run.
-This is in contrast to the behavior of the .NET Framework in which building an executable project (an application) produces output that's runnable on any machine where the .NET Framework is installed.
-To have a similar experience with .NET Core, you need to use the dotnet publish command.
+To create a version of the application that can be deployed, you need to publish it (for example, with the dotnet publish command).
 For more information, see .NET Core Application Deployment.

 Building requires the project.assets.json file, which lists the dependencies of your application.
 The file is created when

 dotnet restore is executed.
 Without the assets file in place, the tooling can't resolve reference assemblies, which results in errors.
 With .NET Core 1.x SDK, you needed to explicitly run

 dotnet build.
 Starting with .NET Core 2.0 SDK,

 dotnet build.
 If you want to disable implicit restore when running the build command, you can pass the

 Starting with .NET Core 2.0, you don't have to run

 dotnet restore because it's run implicitly by all commands that require a restore to occur, such as

 dotnet run.
 It's still a valid command in certain scenarios where doing an explicit restore makes sense, such as continuous integration builds in Azure DevOps Services or in build systems that need to explicitly control the time at which the restore occurs.